hendurhance/pet-shop-api/README.md

 ```

 ## API Documentation
 The API documentation can be accessed at [http://localhost:8000/api/swagger](http://localhost:8000/api/swagger) after running the application.
+Postman collection can be found in the base directory of the project named `petshopapi.postman_collection.json`.
+It contains all the endpoints and the request body.

 ## Architecture
 - Design Pattern: Repository Pattern